Operation Koltso: German retreat

-The battle ends
+Axis defeat

 The entire Soviet force at Stalingrad now concentrated on the northern pocket.
 Intense artillery fire was used to reduce resistance.
 Soviet forces then followed up, destroying any remaining bunkers, often with direct fire at short range from tanks or artillery.

 By the early morning of 2 February, Strecker was informed that one of his officers had gone to negotiate surrender terms with the Soviets.
 He then decided to put an end to the fighting.
 At 07:00 Strecker sent a radio message to subordinate units: "All fighting will cease; weapons will be destroyed; expect the Russians in about an hour".
 A final message was transmitted to Army Group Don at 08:00: "The XI Army Corps, consisting of 6 divisions, has fulfilled its duty by the heaviest fighting to the very last.
 Hail to the Fuhrer!
 Hail to Germany!".
 With a further incomplete message being picked up at 09:20: "The Russians are penetrating ... fighting ...
 Tractor Works ..."
 After which no more messages were sent.
 Organized Axis resistance in the city then ended.